sreevenkat/Auction-Bidder/README.md

 ### What went well

 - Once I got to know go-kit it was fairly easy to get around the application logic
+- Proxy service made it convenient to spin up additional auction services

 ### What went wrong